-Saint Louis University, in consultation with local health departments, as well as SLU’s own public health and infectious disease experts, developed plans to safely house residential students for the fall 2020 semester.
+Saint Louis University, in consultation with local health departments, as well as SLU’s own public health and infectious disease experts, developed plans to safely house residential students for the 2020-2021 academic year.

 - Rooms in residence halls that would typically house three or four students (i.e., triples and quads) have been limited to two students each (doubles).

 - Some apartments have been reserved for isolation and quarantine space.

 - Strict public health safeguards have been adopted for all on-campus housing.